 For Group: mywifi_in_office Clients connected to the group.

 For WLAN: mywifi-employee Clients connected to the specified WLAN in the group.

 For AP: 34:e7:0b:00:00:e0 Clients connected to the specified AP in the group.

 User Name User Name of the client.

-IP IPv4 address of the client.
+IPv4 IPv4 address of the client.

+IPv6 IPv6 address of the client.

 MAC MAC address of the client.

-WLAN WLAN to which the client connected.
+WLAN to which the client connected.

-Auth Authentication type: Open, Portal (Captive portal), PSK (Personal), 802.1X
+Auth Authentication type: Open, Portal (Captive portal), PSK (Personal), 802.1X (Enterprise).

-(Enterprise).